kyfex-uwu/overflow-gamejam/README.md

 # wraparound

-To build: `cxfreeze -c -s main.py --target-dir dist --target-name overflow` inside the root folder.
+To build: `cxfreeze -c -s main.py --target-dir dist --target-name wraparound` inside the root folder.
 Then, make sure `resources/` is copied into `dist/`